-Day 4 Ollantaytambo and Train to Machu Picchu
+Day 4: Ollantaytambo Ruins | Train to Machu Picchu

-In the morning, visit the ruins and town of Ollantaytambo.
-During the Inca Empire, Ollantaytambo served as a royal estate and later a refuge after the Spanish conquered Cusco in 1537.
-The ruins feature expansive terraces and well-preserved architecture, and the town is still laid out as it was during the Incan empire, allowing its visitors to glimpse the history which still exists within its boundaries.
+In the morning, visit the under-rated ruins of Ollantaytambo before the larger groups of tourists arrive.
+During the Inca Empire, Ollantaytambo served as a royal estate and later a refuge after the Spanish conquered Cusco.
+The ruins feature expansive terraces, giant building blocks and well-preserved architecture.
+Even the town itself is still laid out as it was during the Inca empire, allowing its visitors to glimpse the history which still exists within its boundaries.

-Today is free to relax and explore with your guide or on your own.
+Today is free to explore with your guide.
 You can visit the churches and surrounding ruins, such as the enormous Sacsayhuamán ruins that overlook Cusco (these ruins showcase building blocks the size of pickup trucks).
-You can also wander through the bustling Plaza de Armas in the heart of Cusco, shop for love potions in the local markets for those on Peru holidays, or people watch from the cafes and restaurants that line these lovely streets.
-For those bursting with energy, horseback riding, mountain biking, or even whitewater rafting (Class III-IV) can be arranged.
-The evening is yours to take in some of Cusco's varied and exciting nightlife.
-Live folk music and excellent food abounds in Cusco!
-Enjoy your last night of your Peru vacation.
+You can also wander through the bustling Plaza de Armas in the heart of Cusco, shop for love potions in the local markets, or people watch from the cafes and restaurants that line these lovely streets.
+For those bursting with energy, horseback riding, mountain biking, or even whitewater rafting (Class III-IV) can be arranged in advance.

 A luxury-class bus takes you from Cusco to the shores of Lake Titicaca.
 Along the way, enjoy optional visits to the "Sistine Chapel" of Peru and a pre-Incan site, as well as a huge lunch featuring traditional Peruvian cuisine.